Actuarial Science Minor

 Objective 3.1: Students will be able to conduct quantitative research using appropriate statistical methodology.

-Objective 3.2: Students will be able to demonstrate proficiency in the use of computer software such as EXCEL and SPSS.
+Objective 3.2: Students will be able to demonstrate proficiency in the use of computer software such as EXCEL and statistical software.

 |ECN 101||Introductory Economics Micro||3|